 You can mark a field as read-only in one of two ways.
 In the first method, you add the READONLY element as a child to the FIELD element in the FIELDS section of the type definition.
 By using the READONLY element, you can specify whether certain users can modify the field.
 As shown in the following example, only program managers can modify a Sub-Title field.

 <FIELD name="Sub-Title" refname="ACME.ACE.SubTitle" type="String" > <READONLY for="[Global]\Team Foundation Valid Users" not="Program Managers"/> </FIELD>

 In the second method, you specify the ReadOnly attribute for the CONTROL element.
 In this method, all users are restricted from modifying the field.

 Control FieldName=" ACME.ACE.SubTitle" Type="FieldControl" Label="Sub-Title" LabelPosition="Left" ReadOnly="True" />

 You use the FieldControl type to add plain text and number fields to a form.
 This attribute is also used to add pick lists; fields that are used to display person names, such as the Assigned To or Owner fields; and integer and real numbers.
 The field control must refer to a field by its reference name.
 The field label can be plain text or styled as a hyperlink.
-For more information, see Provide Help Text, Process Guidance, Web Content, and Links to Web Pages on a Work Item Form.
+For more information, see Provide help text, hyperlinks, or web content on a work item form.

 You can control the format of number fields and the maximum length of characters that can be entered in a text or number field by using the optional attributes that are described in the following table.